lollo004/Forma/README.md

-# Forma
+# Formula
-Forma is a functional programming language written for Compiler Construction exam project.
+Formula is a functional programming language written for Compiler Construction exam project.

 ## Charateristics:
 - Paradigm: Tries to follow the a pure functional padarigm as much as possible.